 Things to Do in Fayetteville

-TOP 5 THINGS TO DO IN FAYETTEVILLE, NC
+TOP 5 PLACES TO GO IN FAYETTEVILLE, NC

 The Cape Fear River Trail is a 5-mile paved trail along the river.
 It currently goes from the Jordan Soccer Complex down to Clark Park Nature Center.
 The paved path is enjoyable for walkers and bicyclists.